 In-game, run-time memory usage metrics can be viewed by holding the Select button after turning on the debug print in the debug menu.

-A critique of unopiniated memory allocation policy
+A critique of unopinionated memory allocation policy

 To add some perspective, right after starting the first level with layout A the heap has around 128 KiB of free memory, or around 45% of the total heap.
 Then, spawning a cat through the debug menu incurs a CD hit (presumably to load the model) and reduces free memory by 10 KiB ; spawning additional cats cost about 2 KiB each.